How to tell hospitality industry stakeholders a compelling ESG story

 Step up investment

-With leading hospitality companies already setting science-based and/or net zero targets, tracking and reducing carbon emissions — across energy use, transport, travel and operations — will become increasingly critical.
-Other ESG goals that can differentiate a business include natural resource protection, sustainable and local sourcing, zero waste and water conservation.
+With leading hospitality companies already setting science-based and/or net zero targets, tracking and reducing carbon emissions — across energy use, transport, travel and operations — is increasingly critical.
+Other sustainability goals that can differentiate a business include natural resource protection, sustainable and local sourcing, zero waste and water conservation.

 Evolving rules and standards are also underway, contributing to these fast-track ESG initiatives:

-• In the US, the SEC has proposed new rules to enhance and standardize companies’ climate-related disclosures.
+• In the US, the SEC’s new rules have been set to enhance and standardize companies’ climate-related disclosures.
 The proposed disclosures are broadly aligned with frameworks such as the Task Force on Climate-Related Financial Disclosures (TCFD).

-• The SEC has also proposed new cybersecurity rules to enhance and standardize those disclosures.
+• The SEC has also adopted new cybersecurity rules to enhance and standardize those disclosures.

 • In the European Union, US-based companies with entities there will likely have to comply with the European Commission’s Corporate Sustainability Reporting Directive (CSRD).

-• At the COP26 conference, the formation of the International Sustainability Standards Board (ISSB) was announced.
-It is an important step toward developing consistent ESG reporting standards and strengthening capital markets.
+• The International Sustainability Standards Board (ISSB) issued global sustainability disclosure standards in June 2023, which were endorsed a month later by the International Organization of Securities Commissions.
+That was an important step toward developing consistent global sustainability reporting standards and strengthening capital markets.

 hospitality esg image